qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 <img src="Pictures/raspberry_pi_b_6_0_0.jpg" width="50%"/>
 </p>
 </li>
 <li>Solution 2: if the card is fully inserted, the SD card may have become corrupted (possibly because some people didn't properly shutdown the Raspberry Pi!).
 Please send me (Paul.Ruvolo@olin.edu) an e-mail and tell me which robot is having the problem.
-I’ll fix it ASAP, but in the meantime just use another robot.</li>
+I'll fix it ASAP, but in the meantime just use another robot.</li>
 </ul>

 ### *Symptom:* the raspberry Pi display's backlight is flashing on and off.